Contemporary vs modern dance

 Modern dance is all about emotional expression and structured techniques, while contemporary dance blends various styles, focusing on fluidity and innovation, making each a distinct dance genre.

-So, if you’re going for a dance form that’s about strict technique versus one that’s about creativity and experimentation, that’s the main difference!
+So, if you’re going for a dance form about strict technique versus one about creativity and experimentation, that’s the main difference!

 What techniques are commonly used in modern dance?

-Modern dance, shaped by pioneers like Isadora Duncan and Martha Graham, commonly uses techniques such as floor work, contractions, release techniques, and improvisation.
-Pioneers such as Graham, Horton, and Limón have had a significant influence on these essential practices.
+Modern dance, shaped by pioneers like Isadora Duncan and Martha Graham, commonly uses floor work, contractions, release techniques, and improvisation techniques.
+Pioneers such as Graham, Horton, and Limón have significantly influenced these essential practices.

 Who are some influential figures in modern and contemporary dance?

-Each of these artists has left a lasting mark on the dance world, shaping how we express movement today.
+These artists have left a lasting mark on the dance world, shaping how we express movement today.

 How can beginners decide between modern and contemporary dance?